-New members should complete and submit a Form 2035, Beneficiary Designation, to KRS.
+New members should complete and submit Form 2035 to KPPA.
 If there is not a valid Form 2035 on file, the member's estate is the default beneficiary.

 Active employees should periodically review their online account.
 Every year (usually in August) an Annual Statement is created providing members with a snapshot of their account each year as of June 30th.
 Employees should review their Annual Statement online and verify the designated beneficiary for their retirement account is current.
 Beneficiary changes can be made at any time prior to retirement by submitting a new Form 2035 to our office.

 Employers are encouraged to direct members to our Member Self Service website to review their account and calculate benefit estimates.
-Members can also contact KRS to speak to a benefits counselor about their retirement account.
+Members can also contact KPPA to speak to a benefits counselor about their retirement account.